Use this Leo Lionni author study to help you create a unit of study for your classroom.

-Noticings – Many times starting out with “noticings” about books is a good way to get students thinking about similarities in an author’s style.
-Though typically this may be used at the beginning of writing units, we think that author studies in reading is also a good place for a noticings lesson.
-If you choose to have your students do noticings, try to gather enough Leo Lionni books so that each group has at least two to look through.
+Many times starting out with “noticings” about books is a good way to get students thinking about similarities in an author’s style.
+If you choose to begin with noticings, try to gather enough Leo Lionni books so that each group has at least two to look through.

 You can also use the graphic organizers as mini-lessons focusing on learning more about Leo Lionni, his characters and style.
 (The last task might also be a good culminating activity to the study of Leo Lionni.
 It involves comparing several of the story elements in his books.)

-The following resources have been created to correspond specifically with certain Leo Lionni books.
+The following resources have been created to correspond with specific Leo Lionni books.

-Focus on Adjectives – Have students use the organizer we created to illustrate the various adjectives from the story.
+- Focus on Adjectives – Have students use the adjective organizer to illustrate the various adjectives from the story.
 You can highlight them as you read the story aloud or pick out the adjectives from the word cards in the activity above.

 Frederick Rhymes!
-Can You? – The field mice at first think Frederick is simply lazy, but they later come to understand that Frederick is truly a poet and that his words can help them through their long winter.
-Early reading through word families is a big help for many young learners, but we also want them to recognize rhyming words that don’t share the same word family.
+Can You? – The field mice at first think Frederick is simply lazy.
+They later come to understand that Frederick is truly a poet and that his words can help them through their long winter.
 After reading the story, start this lesson by looking at the rhymes from Frederick’s poem at the end.
 Distinguish between the rhymes that share the same word family and those that don’t.
 Use our t-chart organizer with your students to look at and discuss those pairs of words.
-Next use the word cards (words from the story) to brainstorm other rhyming words – both those that are in the same word family and those that are not.
+Next use the word cards (words from the story) to brainstorm other rhyming words.
+Students can think words in the same word family and those that are not.

-Feelings About Frederick – Students can use their inference skills and specific wording from the story to figure out how the mice’s feelings about Frederick change from the beginning to the end of the story.
-Use this graphic organizer to get your students thinking about how their background knowledge paired with the words and events in the story can help them to determine the feelings of Frederick’s mouse family without the author specifically stating how they felt.
+Feelings About Frederick – Students can use their inference skills to figure out how the mice’s feelings about Frederick change during the story.
+Use this graphic organizer to get your students thinking about how their background knowledge paired with the words and events in the story can help them infer the feelings.

-Problem Solving – In the story Swimmy says “We must THINK of something,” and then the story says “Swimmy thought and thought and thought” which shows he is a problem solver.
+Problem Solving – In the story Swimmy says “We must THINK of something.”
+Then the story says “Swimmy thought and thought and thought” which shows he is a problem solver.
 Encourage your students to think of how the story might have changed if Swimmy hadn’t been so persistent in his problem solving.
 Our organizer “What If…?” has them write their predictions to share with the class.

-Teamwork Activity – Swimmy thinks of an idea which involves teamwork in order to solve the problem that the school of little fish he meets tell him about.
-Get your students into a problem solving situation of their own by having them put themselves into and figure out how to get themselves out of a human knot.
+Teamwork Activity – Swimmy thinks of an idea which involves teamwork in order to solve the problem that the school of fish tell him about.
+Get your students into a problem solving situation of their own by having them get into and figure out how to get themselves out of a human knot.
 Students stand in a circle.
-(You may want to put your class into two or three smaller circles.)
+Put your class into groups of 6 to 8.
 Then they have to grab the hands of two other students in the circle, but NOT the students on either side of them.
 Their goal is then to get themselves “untangled” from this “knot” without letting go of each other’s hands.
 They will be standing in a circle if they are able to duck and maneuver correctly.
-This is a fairly standard teamwork activity you may have heard of before.
-There are so many different teamwork activities you can find online to show illustrate the concept of how teamwork helped solved the problem in the story of Swimmy.

 Past & Present Tense Verbs – We have compiled a list of verbs from the story.
 Show and discuss each word to your students and discuss whether they are past or present.
 Place them in a t-chart under the correct column.
 Students can also write them on their own t-chart pages.